stacyhoehn/CleaningData/codebook.md

 ## The Transformations

 The training and test data were merged back together to obtain a single dataset that contained 563 columns: the subject's ID number, the activity type ID, and 561 feature measurements.
 The activity ID was then replaced by a descriptive label for the type of activity that was performed; for example, an activity ID of "1" was replaced with "WALKING".
 Each column was also given a more descriptive name, like "Subject", "Activity", or a description of the feature measurement from features_info.txt.
-This produced a tidy dataset containing 10,299 observations of 563 variables (2 identifiers and 561 feature measurements).
+This produced a dataset containing 10,299 observations of 563 variables (2 identifiers and 561 feature measurements).

 To obtain a smaller tidy dataset, only those columns containing information about the mean and standard deviation for each measurement  were extracted.
-I interpreted these directions to include only those columns that contained the substring mean() or std() in their name.
-This dataset was then reshaped so that it contained only one row for each of the 180 possible subject + activity pairs, with the feature measurements being averaged.
+(I interpreted these directions to include only those columns that contained the substring mean() or std() in their name.)
+This dataset contained 10,299 observations of 68 variables (2 identifiers and 66 feature measurements).

+This dataset was then reshaped to create a new tidy dataset that contained only one row for each of the 180 possible subject + activity pairs, with the feature measurements being averaged.
 This resulted in a new tidy dataset with 180 observations of 68 variables (2 identifiers and 66 feature measurement averages).

 ## The Variables